ember-learn/ember-blog/source/2020-07-29-ember-3-20-released.md

 See [RFC 287](https://emberjs.github.io/rfcs/0287-promote-in-element-to-public-api.html) for more information about the motivation for this new feature.

-#### Deprecations (0)
+#### Deprecations (1)

-No new deprecations are introduced in this release.
+##### `Meta.prototype.setSourceDestroyed` and `Meta.prototype.setSourceDestroying`

+Previous versions of the `@glimmer/component` package relied on this intimate API, which is now deprecated.
+To resolve deprecation warnings in your own apps and addons, update your version of `@glimmer/component` to at least [`v1.0.1`](https://github.com/glimmerjs/glimmer.js/releases/tag/v1.0.1).

 Deprecations are added to Ember.js when an API will be removed at a later date.
-Each deprecation has an entry in the deprecation guide describing the migration path to a more stable API.
+Each public API deprecation has an entry in the deprecation guide describing the migration path to a more stable API.
 Deprecated public APIs are not removed until a major release of the framework.

 Consider using the [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) addon if you would like to upgrade your application without immediately addressing deprecations.